mgrojo/play_2048/README.md

 - Install [Alire](https://alire.ada.dev/)
 - Build using `alr build`.
 All the dependencies are installed and managed by Alire.
-- Run using `alr run` (mandatory in Windows so it find installed libraries) or directly from the working directory: `./play_2048` (Linux only).
+- Run using `alr run` (mandatory in Windows so it finds installed libraries) or directly from the working directory: `./play_2048` (Linux only).

 # How to play